jaideep777/Plant-FATE/README.md

 ## Prerequisites

-You need git, gsl, and eigen to be able to run Plant-FATE
+Plant-FATE can be built without any third party libraries as shown here (but GSL and Eigen can be optionally used - we will not cover these cases for now).

+You do need git to select the appropriate branches for compiling.

 ```
-sudo apt-get install git libeigen3-dev libgsl-dev
+sudo apt-get install git
 ```

 ## Installation